Manage sensitive data securely with vaults and secrets

 Secrets are objects that contain sensitive data, such as passwords, tokens, credit card numbers, or any other data that shouldn't be exposed.
+You can store secrets in the BlazeMeter default vault, or in an external vault.
 By using secrets, you do not have to hard code any sensitive data into your test scripts.
 Whenever an enabled secret appears in reports or logs during and after run time, the value of the secret is replaced with asterisks (*).

-To use secrets, you need to create them in your Workspace settings.
-For more information on how to create secrets in your workspace, see Create and Manage secrets.
+To use external vaults and secrets, you need to create them in your workspace settings.
+To learn more about vaults and secrets in your workspace, see Create and manage vaults.

 If your test scenarios require the use of secrets, such as API keys, token, or credentials, be sure that: